Coronavirus latest: German state minister rules out new lockdown | DW | 21.06.2020

 All updates in Universal Coordinated Time (UTC/GMT)

-13:00 Despite more than a thousand workers at a meat processing plant in northwestern Germany testing positive, the state premier of North Rhine-Westphalia Armin Laschet said a new lockdown is not yet required.
+13:00 Despite 1,300 workers at a meat processing plant in northwestern Germany testing positive for the coronavirus, the state premier of North Rhine-Westphalia Armin Laschet said a new comprehensive lockdown is not yet required.

 There is "an enormous pandemic risk," Laschet told a news conference on Sunday.
-However, the infection is at the moment localized at the Tönnies slaughterhouse in Rheda-Wiedenbrück, near Bielefeld, and there is no "significant jump" into the general population.
+However, the infection is, for the time being, localized at the Tönnies slaughterhouse in Rheda-Wiedenbrück, near Bielefeld, and there's been no "significant jump" to the wider community.

-While "we cannot rule out a comprehensive lockdown, as long as we do everything we can to ensure that it does not skip over to the population, we can take other better-targeted measures," Laschet added.
+While "we cannot rule out a comprehensive lockdown, as long as we do everything we can to ensure that it does not skip over to the general population, we can make use of other, more targeted measures," he added.

+As of Sunday, 1,331 of the plant's employees — many of whom are from Romania or Bulgaria — had tested positive, according to local health authorities.

+Around 60 environmental activists protested outside the slaughterhouse, complaining about working conditions and animal welfare issues

 10:56 India marked International Yoga Day with small events, amid the coronavirus pandemic.
 Prime Minister Narendra Modi also commented that the virus has made yoga even more relevant, both to mental and physical health.